jgarciab/info_transmission_networks/README.md

-Replication code ....
+Replication code for paper `Redundancy in transmission promotes information consensus across independent social networks`.

 # Citation

-Paper + code/data (zenodo DOI)?
+Paper (arxiv for now) + code/data (zenodo DOI)

-# Analysis
-Steps:
+# Replication of the analysis
 - Download data from Zenodo --> xxx

-- Create a conda env using environment.yml
-`conda env create -f environment.yml`
+- Create a conda environment using environment.yml: `conda env create -f environment.yml`

-- Run notebook
-...

-# Experiment
+- Run notebooks in `analysis` folder using the `rumor` environment that you just created

+# Replication of the experiment
 ...